BENCH Practical

 This step generates two key outputs for each parameter of the forward model:

-1. A probability map that displays, for each voxel, the normalized likelihood that the parameter can explain the observed differences in the diffusion MRI data between the groups.
+1. A probability map that displays, for each voxel, the normalised likelihood that the parameter can explain the observed differences in the diffusion MRI data between the groups.

 2. An estimate of the most likely amount of change for that parameter.

-These outputs help to quantify and localize where specific microstructural changes could be accounted for observed group differences.
+These outputs help to quantify and localize where specific microstructural changes can account for observed group differences.

 Now you can look at the final probability maps to see to what extent each parameter can explain the group differences in the summary measurements from diffusion MRI data using the following command: